 The organization is a community-based ministry with the purpose of feeding the hungry, clothing the cold and barefoot, and offering hope to the despairing.
 They serve meals Monday through Friday to anyone who comes to the building.
 They also offer a free clothing ministry two afternoons per week, and home delivery of meals to guests that are unable to come to their dining room.
 A BCAF grant will assist with purchasing food for their breakfast and dinner meal services.

 Step Up Parents, located in Portsmouth, serves Statewide

-Step Up Parents began operation in 2019 to help grandparents and other familial caregivers in NH who have stepped up to raise the children of parents struggling with substance use disorders.
-A BCAF grant was provided to help 100+ NH families in the coming year and to keep pace with the increased demand for their services.
-This BCAF grant will support the grandparents and children with direct services.
+Step Up Parents began operation in 2019 to help grandparents and other familial caregivers in NH who have stepped up to raise the children of parents struggling with substance use disorder.
+Due to a tremendous increase in demand for assistance, a BCAF grant was provided to help 165 NH families headed by kinship caregivers in the coming year.
+Their goal is to expand their outreach and assist 165 families next year.
+They could easily impact as many as 300-350 additional children.